Ballet Manila: "Ballet Master Pieces"

+The season will end with Giselle, on August 31 and September 3, followed by premieres of Florante at Laura with a modern Ang Ibong Adarna and finally Snow White.

 International tours

 Ballet Manila has performed in international tours, more than 140 times since 1995.
 Notable tours include their United States tour of 2004 & 2005, their participation in the Aberdeen International Youth Festival in 2004, the Angkor-Gyeongju World Culture Expo in Cambodia, Gyeongju World Performing arts festival in South Korea and tours in Russia, Taiwan, United Kingdom and Ireland.
 Ballet Manila received good raves and high praises in their performances of a recent 2011 United Kingdom and Ireland tour.
 The Philippine delegation was cited for performing difficult pieces such as Don Quixote, Alberto Dimarucut's "Dulce", Aguila (Eagle dance), Mga Awit at Savaw (Dances & songs), Arachnida (Spider dance), Sotto Voce, Arnis (Philippine stick-fighting combat art), Reve and excerpts from Romeo and Juliet.
 The company was said to have received eight standing ovations in all of its eight performances in the same tour.
 The company performed in the Venetian Theatre in Macau in June 2013.